Microsoft campus: History

 Microsoft chose to move its headquarters from Bellevue to nearby Redmond in January 1985, selecting a 29 acre plot of land that would be developed by Wright Runstad & Company.
 Construction began on August 9, and Microsoft moved into the $25 million facility on February 26, 1986, several weeks before the company's initial public offering.
 The move generated some concerns about increased traffic congestion on the unfinished State Route 520 freeway between Bellevue and Redmond; a new freeway interchange at Northeast 40th Street would later be built in 2000 to service the campus, after lobbying and partial funding from Microsoft.

 The initial campus was situated on a 30 acre lot with six buildings and was able to accommodate 800 employees, growing to 1,400 by 1988.
 The site was once home to chicken farms in the 1920s that were ultimately demolished.
 The campus was originally leased to Microsoft from the Teachers Insurance and Annuity Association, a pension fund manager, until it was bought back in 1992.
 The original buildings were given sequential numbers, with the exception of 7 due to a delay in permitting that became indefinite.
 A pond between the original buildings was nicknamed "Lake Bill" for Bill Gates and was used for post-project celebrations, namely managers being thrown in after a successful launch.

 The first major expansion of the campus came in 1992, bringing the total amount of office space to 1.7 e6sqft across 260 acre of land.
 Microsoft also announced its intention to contain most of its future growth within Redmond, while retaining some offices in Downtown Bellevue and its Factoria district.
 The Redmond campus was plagued by hundreds of rabbits who spread around the area in the late 1990s.
+A moratorium on development was implemented by the city government of Redmond, which prevented further campus expansion.
+In 2001, Microsoft announced plans a satellite campus in Issaquah for 12,000 workers, but later reduced its scope.
+An expansion in Redmond was considered after options in Seattle's South Lake Union neighborhood were rejected.

 In January 2006, Microsoft announced the purchase of Safeco's Redmond campus after the company had begun consolidating its offices at the Safeco Tower in Seattle's University District a year earlier.
 The following month, Microsoft announced that it intended to expand its Redmond campus by 1100000 sqft at a cost of $1 billion and said that this would create space for between 7,000 and 15,000 new employees over the following three years.
 The campus expansion also included more prominent branding and additional recreation areas.

 In 2009, a shopping mall called "The Commons" was completed on the campus, bringing 1.4 e6sqft of retail space as well as restaurants, a soccer field and a pub, to the West Campus.
+A set of treehouses were built on the campus in 2017 by American treehouse builder Pete Nelson, as well as an elevated outdoor lounge named the Crow's Nest.